vistorian/vistorian.github.io/courses.md

 <link rel="stylesheet" type="text/css" href="assets/styles/style.css">

-# Online 5-Weeks Course on Visual Network Exploration
+# 5-Weeks Online Course on Interactive Visual Network Exploration

 [Info Sessions](#info-sessions) | [Prerequisites and requirements](#prerequisites-and-requirements) |  [Key Information](#key-information)| [Registeration](#registeration) | [Course Schedule](#course-schedule) | [Who are we?](#who-are-we)| [Slack Channel](#slack-channel) | [FAQs](#faqs)

 ![](figures/vistorian-visualizations.png)

-The Vistorian team is running a **free hands-on online course** that teaches the basics of exploring temporal, geographical, and multivariate network data (e.g., social networks) through interactive network visualizations.
+**The Vistorian team is running a *free, hands-on online course* that teaches the basics of exploring temporal, geographical, and multivariate network data (e.g., social networks) through interactive network visualizations.**
-Exploratory network analysis is suitable for participants working or planning to work with qualitative, quantitative, or mixed-methods research, at any stage of their research process.
+Exploratory network analysis is suitable for those working or planning to work with qualitative, quantitative, or mixed-methods research, at any stage of their research process.

-We will be using [The Vistorian](https://vistorian.github.io), an online tool that provides four visualizations for networks: node-link diagrams, adjacency matrices, a timeline, and a map.
-Each visualization provides a complementary view of your network data.
+We will use [The Vistorian](https://vistorian.github.io), an online tool that provides interaction visualizations for networks: **node-link diagrams, adjacency matrices, a timeline, and a map**.
+Each visualization provides a complementary view onto network data.
 This course will assist you in visual network exploration as well as in prepareing your network data.

-The course includes **one 2-hour long session per week for 5 weeks (Jan 12-Feb 9, 2022)** and potentially more time at home to prepare and work with your own data.
+The course includes **a 2-hour session per week for 5 weeks (Jan 12-Feb 9, 2022)** and may require potentially more time at home to prepare and work with your data.

+During the course, you will learn to
-* **Structure your network data** and prepare it for visualization with the Vistorian.
+1. **structure your network data** and prepare it for visualization with the Vistorian.
-* **Define goals of your exploration** and what you aim to learn about your network data using visualizations.
+1. **define goals of your exploration** and what you aim to learn about your network data using visualizations.
-* **Know a range of network visualization techniques**, throug theory and exploration.
+1. **know a range of network visualizations**, through theory and hands-on use.
-* **Use different types of interactive visualizations** and conduct basic exploratory analysis.
+1. **use different types of interactive visualizations** to explore your data.

-The course combines **brief lectures** with **hands-on activities** and space for **discussions** and **individual support**.
-The course will include case-studies and discussions about exploratory network research.
+The course combines **brief lectures** with **hands-on activities**, **discussions**, **individual support**, and networking possibilities.
+The course includes case-studies and discussions about exploratory network research.

+**Check this websites for eventual updates and additional details**.

-## Info Sessions
+## Info Session

+We run 2 **open info sessions** on
+* **Friday 10th December 2021 (4-5pm UK)**, and a repetition on
+* **Thursday 16th December 2021 (5-6pm UK)**.

-We run 2 **open info sessions** on  _Thursday 9th AND _Thursday 16th December from 5:00-6:00 PM UK time_.
-The session will walk you throught the course, demo the Vistorian, and give you the opportunity to meet us and discuss questions before signing up.
-[Join here](https://ed-ac-uk.zoom.us/j/83741473017).
-Meeting password: qL0qfgpW
+Both sessions are the same.
+Sessions run from 5-6pm UK time.
+Each session will walk you throught the course, demo the Vistorian, and give you the opportunity to meet us and discuss questions before signing up. **[Join an info session on zoom](https://ed-ac-uk.zoom.us/j/83741473017)**.
+Meeting password will be sent to registered participants.
+To attend this info session please sign-up through this link [https://forms.office.com/r/Wh019m3NNa](https://forms.office.com/r/Wh019m3NNa).

-## Prerequisites and requirements
+## Course Prerequisites and Requirements

-* **No technical or programming** skills are required.
-The course is primarily tailored towards scholars in the humanities.
+* **No technical or programming skills** are required.
+The course is primarily tailored towards scholars in the humanities and those starting to explore their network data.
 * **No pre-knowledge in network analysis** of terminology is required.
 We start with the very basics and introduce all terminology necessary for the course.
-* We expect participants to be **working with their own network** data during the duration of the course as the course will help you working with that data set.
+* **We expect participants to be working with their own network** data during the course as the course will help you working with that data set.
 If you do not have your own dataset, we can provide you with demo data.
 * Your **data should not be too large** as any visualization of large data sets is challenging in itself.
 An ideal size for the course is up to 500 links in your network.
 Ideally, your networks has fewer links to make best use of the activities and visualizations.
 * **Your dataset can contain any of the following aspects:**
-    * Geographic information (such as place names).
+    * _Geographic information_ (such as place names).
 No coordinates are required.
-    * Temporal information such as the precise time a relationship is active (e.g., a day) or their start and end date.
+    * _Temporal information_ such as the precise time a relationship is active (e.g., a day) or their start and end date.
-    * Multiple links between the same two nodes (such as individual letters sent between two people
+    * _Multiple links between the same two two nodes_ (such as individual letters sent between two people
-    * Directed links (such as a letter send from person A to person B) or undirected links
+    * _Directed links_ (such as a letter send from person A to person B) or undirected links
-    * Weighted links (such as strength of a social relationship)
+    * _Weighted links_ (such as strength of a social relationship)
-    * Different types links (such as different types of social relationships)
+    * _Different types of links_ (such as different types of social relationships)
-    * Different types of nodes.
+    * _Different types of nodes_.
 * **Software requirements:**
-    * No specific software needs to be installed
+    * No specific visualization software needs to be installed for this course.
+    * You need a webbrowser.
+Note that none of your data will be tranmitted to any of our servers.
+Your data stays locally in your browser.
-    * Any software that allows you to edit tables such as Excel or spreadsheets in Google Drive.
+    * You also need software that allows you to edit tables such as Excel or spreadsheets in Google Drive.
-    * For visualization, we will use a web application that runs in your browser.

 ## Key Information:

-* The course is **free of charge and open to everybody** to register.
+* The course is **free of charge and open to everybody**.
 You do not have to be based in the UK.
 * We have a **limited number of 20 places**.
-Priority will be given to those who bring their own dataset to explore; even if it isn’t fully prepared and formatted.
+Priority will be given to those who bring their own dataset as the course benefits will be highest (even if your data are not fully prepared and formatted).
 * For **5 weeks, we meet every Wednesday from 3pm to 5pm (UK time)**.
 * Each of these sessions consists of some theoretical explanations (lasting roughly 30 minutes), some hands-on activities, and time for discussion.
-* The course runs online, **using Zoom**
+* The course runs online, **using Zoom** (see link below)
-* We encourage everyone to **bring their own data** they want to create networks from.
+* We encourage everyone to **bring their own data**.
 * We **will explain how to format your data** if you want to use your own data in the subsequent sessions.
 * If you do not have own data at the moment, we can provide you with demo data.
 However, you will get the most out of this course if you bring own data.
 * Between sessions, **there might be smaller homework tasks** to last the pace with the course (e.g., complete data cleaning, complete data formatting, upload your data into the Vistorian, etc.).
-We suggest reserving the necessary time for this before committing to the course As the course has a limited number of places and we want every participant to take full advantage of the course.
+We suggest reserving the necessary time for these tasks before committing to the course as the course has a limited number of places and we want every participant to take full advantage of the course.
 The time you want to allocate will depend on what it takes you to properly format your data within a table such as Excel.

-## Registeration
+## Course Registeration

-* Registration link will take you to a form which will take between 5-15min: [click here to register](https://forms.office.com/r/qAnvASgRyJ)
+* The registration link will take you to a form which will take between 5-15min to complete: [click here to register](https://forms.office.com/r/qAnvASgRyJ).
+The requested information is important for us to prioritize the detailed course contents and methods.
 * Applicants who have their own data to visualize will be prioritized.
 * The course might be offered again in future, depending on demand and funding support.
 * By registering to the course you:
-    * consent to the ethics form provided both here and in the registeration form.
+    * must consent to the ethics form provided in the registeration form.
     * plan to attend to all 5 sessions.
     * ensure that you have read all of the key information mentioned above.

-## What to prepare before the course?
+## What to Prepare Before the Course?

 * You should have a dataset that you want to visualize.
 Ideally, this data set is already formatted in some machine readable format such as a table in Excel or a CSV file.
+However, this is not a requirement as we will teach you how to format your data.
-* We would ask each participant to prepare a 3min pitch to introduce themself to the other participants and the course organisers.
+* We would ask each participant to prepare **a 3min pitch to introduce themself** to the other participants and the course organisers.
 Please prepare around 3 slides with the following information
   * Your general background and research
   * The data set you are working with (we acknowledge that you may not want to disclose too much information about this.
 In that case, keep this part short and high level)
   * Any challenges you have faced working with the data set (e.g., previous tools you have used) and your specific research questions.